 The Spring Walk: 1.6 km through the Fern Glade Track

 2. The Fluted Cape Walk on Bruny Island

 If you want to see the most southerly point of Tasmania, a must-do road trip is to Bruny Island.
 The island offers many walking trails.
 The one to Grass Point is only a 4 km return and 1.5-hour walk.
 On a sunny day, I would do the Fluted Cape’s whole length to see the spectacular cliffs, but this is a steeper walk for fit walkers only.

 A car is necessary to explore Bruny Island, and you will use the Ferry at Kettering.
 There are also tours for a round-trip; it’s convenient if you don’t want to hire a car.
 You may want to drive to Adventure Bay if you are going on a jet boat tour and visit the Bruny Island lighthouse, where you can do a circular walk with a stunning 360° view.

 3. The Painted Cliffs Walk on Maria Island (southeast coast)

-This small island off the South Eastern Coast of Tasmania is not probably on your list.
-You will need to take the ferry from the mainland from Triabunna and do this walk at low tide to safely access the rocks platforms which are near the fossil cliffs.
+This small island off the South Eastern Coast of Tasmania is probably not on your list.
+You must take the ferry from the mainland from Triabunna and walk at low tide to safely access the rock platforms near the fossil cliffs.
 It’s a 2-hour walk return.
-If you are fit you can do this as part of a longer walk, the Bishop and Clerk walk, with up and downhill through long stretches of boulders.
+If you are fit, you can do this as part of a longer walk, the Bishop and Clerk walk, up and downhill through long boulders.
 You can do this walk as a hiking day tour to Maria Island.